blackfoxik/MeetUpCitySearcher/README.md

 # MeetUpCitySearcher
-simple iOs application to get more familiar with MVVM pattern and RxSwift, RxCocoa.
+Simple iOs application to get more familiar with MVVM pattern and RxSwift, RxCocoa.
+The app uses MeetUp API from www.meetup.com